Toffee Crackers

 • Store your cooled and decorated snowmen in an airtight container at room temperature to maintain their crisp texture.
 Don’t refrigerate moisture makes them soggy.

-November 2025 - Bacon Cheeseburger Puffs
+Bacon Cheeseburger Puffs

 By Sandy Hartzell